-- 1. Plan the work and resources needed to enable effective implementation of a significant engineering task or project - Examples of evidence - Preparing budgets and associated work programmes for projects or tasks - Systematically reviewing the factors affecting the project implementation including safety, sustainability and disposal or decommissioning considerations - Carrying out a task or project risk assessment and identifying mitigation measures - Leading on preparing and agreeing implementation plans and method statements - Negotiating and agreeing arrangements with customers, colleagues, contractors and other stakeholders, including regulatory bodies - Ensuring that information flow is appropriate and effective - 2.
+1. Plan the work and resources needed to enable effective implementation of a significant engineering task or project

+Examples of evidence

+- Preparing budgets and associated work programmes for projects or tasks - Systematically reviewing the factors affecting the project implementation including safety, sustainability and disposal or decommissioning considerations - Carrying out a task or project risk assessment and identifying mitigation measures - Leading on preparing and agreeing implementation plans and method statements - Negotiating and agreeing arrangements with customers, colleagues, contractors and other stakeholders, including regulatory bodies - Ensuring that information flow is appropriate and effective - 2.
 Manage (organise, direct and control), programme or schedule, budget and resource elements of a significant engineering task or project - Operating or defining appropriate management systems including risk registers and contingency systems - Managing the balance between quality, cost and time - Monitoring progress and associated costs and cost forecasts, taking appropriate actions when required - Establishing and maintaining appropriate quality standards within legal and statutory requirements - Interfacing effectively with customers, contractors and other stakeholders

-Competence E Examples of evidence C. Responsibility, management and leadership (continued) The dem 3.
-Le speci to me mana ring about continuous quality ovement and promote best tice.
-Agreeing objectives and work plans with teams and individuals Reinforcing team commitment to professional standards Leading and supporting team and individual development Assessing team and individual performance, and providing feedback Seeking input from other teams or specialists when needed and managing the relationship Providing specialist knowledge, guidance and input in your specialism to engineering teams, engineers customers, management and relevant stakeholders Developing and delivering a teaching module at Masters level, or leading a University research programme
+C. Responsibility, management and The applicant shall • Agreeing objectives and work plans with teams and leadership (continued) demonstrate that they: 3.
+Lead teams or technical specialisms and assist others to meet changing technical and managerial needs 4.
+Bring about continuous quality improvement and promote best practice.
+Reinforcing team commitment to professional standards Leading and supporting team and individual development Assessing team and individual performance, and providing feedback Seeking input from other teams or specialists where needed and managing the relationship Providing specialist knowledge, guidance and input in your specialism to engineering teams, engineers, customers, management and relevant stakeholders Developing and delivering a teaching module at Masters level, or leading a University research programme Promoting quality throughout the organisation as well as its customer and supplier networks Developing and maintaining operations to meet quality standards eg ISO 9000, EQFM Supporting or directing project evaluation and proposing recommendations for improvement Implementing and sharing the results of lessons learned